clement-garrigou/CasGuardBundle/README.md

     handleLogoutRequest: true                           # Single sign out activation (default: false)
     casLogoutTarget: https://ent-test.univ-lille3.fr    # Redirect path after logout
     force: true                                         # Allows cas check mode and not force, user : __NO_USER__ if not connected (If force false, Single sign out cant work).
     gateway: true                                       # Gateway mode (for use the mode gateway of the Cas Server) set to false if you use micro-services or apis rest.
+    proxy:                                              # Set the proxy to use for the upcoming curl request
 ```

 For Symfony4 and Symfony5 and Symfony 6, add the variables in your config file (.env and .env.dist) :